HR 180 - Employee Benefits Policy

 - Part-time benefit-eligible employees accrue sick leave on a pro-rated basis according to hours worked.

 Employees should notify their supervisor of the need for sick leave as soon as practical for the employee to do so before the start of the employee’s shift.
 Employees may be asked to provide documentation showing the necessity of sick leave.
-Negative sick leave balances are not permitted unless authorized by the appropriate Vice President.
+Negative sick leave balances are not permitted unless authorized by an appropriate Vice President.
 Should an employee have a negative sick balance upon separation of employment, CWI may deduct the advanced sick leave from their final paycheck.
 Employees are not entitled to payment for unused sick leave upon separation of employment.

 Vacation Leave